 Difficulties and things to keep in mind when localizing RTL languages

-This implies that all the interface needs to be either flipped over or mirrored, including text, tables, breadcrumbs, icons, visuals, and even slide shows.
+This implies that all the interface needs to be either flipped over or mirrored.
+It includes text, tables, breadcrumbs, icons, visuals, and even slide shows.
 This step is called mirroring.

 Text itself can be easily flipped over with the help of tools such as CSS Janus, which can convert any left-to-right CSS stylesheet into the opposite direction.
-However, when dealing with elements such as menus, things get more complicated, and you need to make sure your CMS and/or your theme is RTL compatible.
+However, when dealing with elements such as menus, things get more complicated.
+Indeed, you need to make sure your CMS and/or your theme is RTL compatible.

-If you are using WordPress, you can also use a multilingual content management plug-in like WPML, which automatically switches layouts to RTL, provided that the WordPress theme used is RTL-friendly.
+If you are using WordPress, you can also use a multilingual content management plug-in like WPML.
+This plug-in automatically switches layouts to RTL, provided that the WordPress theme used is RTL-friendly.

 UX and font issues